manzhch/edecob/paper.md

 ```
 ![CaptionCaptionCaption.\label{fig:plot}](plot.png){width=80%}

-The event information is summarized and accessible in a table called event_info.
+The event information is summarized and accessible in a table called `event_info`.
 It contains the information about whether an event was detected, the time point of onset of the event, how long the change is sustained, and whether the event is sustained until the end of available observations for the subject.

 ```
 example_event$event_info